kschatha/DataCleaning/README.md

     5. Creates a second, independent tidy data set with the average of each variable for
     each activity and each subject.

--The resulting tidy data set is written in a file called "new_dataset_with_average_over_cols.txt". t is a 180x68 data frame.
+- The resulting tidy data set is written in a file called "new_dataset_with_average_over_cols.txt". t is a 180x68 data frame.